 Some smaller asteroids can be matched with larger asteroids, of which they are presumably fragments, by having exactly the same spectral properties.
 The different types of asteroids have very different albedos, or surface reflectivity.
 The C-type asteroids have albedos of only 2-5%, S-types about 15%.
 The metallic M-types fall between, with albedos of about 10%.
 There are a couple of asteroids with higher albedos, however.
 In particular, Vesta (type U) reflects a whopping 42% of light, which makes it the only asteroid (just) visible to the naked eye: it gets brighter than 6th magnitude every few years.

-It is thought that the different types of asteroids arise through the break-up of larger bodies which became differentiated - the iron and nickel settle to the centre of the body, leaving silicates on the outside.
-This has clearly taken place in some asteroids (Vesta) and not in others, even larger (Ceres).
+It is thought that the different types of asteroids arise through the break-up of larger bodies which became differentiated - the iron and nickel settle to the centre of the body while it is still hot, leaving silicates on the outside.
 We don't know how small an asteroid can be and still become differentiated, nor how large one can be and avoid it.